CLIMATE GOALS ADDENDUM 3 (2026)

 The survey reveals an extremely interesting international picture.

 Germany stands out for its high level of awareness of the energy transition and its pragmatic perspective, seeing the transition as both an environmental necessity and an industrial evolution.
 Germans perceive the energy transition as a demanding process that requires immediate efforts to unlock future potential, while attention is increasingly shifting to the tangible structural and infrastructural hurdles that must be overcome to complete the process.
-This vision is supported by a "tripartite" governancemodel, where responsibilities are shared among politicians, private industry, and citizens.
+This vision is supported by a "tripartite" governance model, where responsibilities are shared among politicians, private industry, and citizens.
 However, private companies are increasingly perceived as the primary drivers of operational progress.

 The path forward is viewed as a strictly technical endeavor, rooted in the long-standing excellence of Germany’s energy, engineering and construction, and automotive sectors, that requires the immediate upskilling of the workforce to create "hybrid" professionals combining hard and soft skills.